Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Download any image of off the Web or [click here](https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/react-redux/topics/react-builds/assets/react-builds-cat.png) to download the below image.

 Then within the src folder add a new folder named image.
 Within that folder add a new component file named Image.js.
-Also add your downloaded image file to the image folder (so it's a sibling to the Image.js file).
+Also add your downloaded image file to the image folder (so it’s a sibling to the Image.js file).

 Update the contents of the Image.js file to this:

 You can import an image into a component using the import keyword.
 This tells webpack to include the image in the build.
-Notice that when you import an image into a module, you'll get a path to the image's location within the build.
+Notice that when you import an image into a module, you’ll get a path to the image’s location within the build.
 You can use this path to set the src attribute on an &lt;img&gt; element.

-> *Be sure to update the image import statement to the correct file name if you're using your own image!*
+> *Be sure to update the image import statement to the correct file name if you’re using your own image!*

 Now update the App component to import and render the Image component:

-If you run your application (npm start) you'll see your image displayed on the page!
-You can also open your browser's developer tools and view the "Sources" for the current page.
+If you run your application (npm start) you’ll see your image displayed on the page!
+You can also open your browser’s developer tools and view the “Sources” for the current page.
 If you can expand the localhost:3000 &gt; static &gt; media node on the left, you can see the image file that webpack copied to your build.

 Images in stylesheets
 =====================